 The NGSS (policy) Curriculum Instruction (Classroom Practice)

 It is certain that evolution continues to be considered as a major or overarching idea in life sciences curriculum, but it is less certain to what extent evolution will be taught in actual classrooms even if the evolution curriculum aligned with NGSS is ready.

+Despite national efforts to make evolutionary theory as an integral part of biology curriculum, the public acceptance of evolutionary theory in the United States is very similar to the public acceptance of evolutionary theory in Turkey.
+Both Turkey and the United States have very low levels of public acceptance of evolutionary theory compared to Scandinavian and European countries (Miller et al., 2006).
+Turkey has a national curriculum for all subjects.
+Evolutionary theory does not have a significant place in biology curriculum and it is taught briefly in an isolated manner as a last biology unit in the last year of high school education (Peker, Comert, & Kence, 2010).

 National and state level science education policy documents and standards can potentially influence the curriculum and instruction in science courses.
 However, science teachers play a crucial role in translation of national and state level standards in actual classroom settings.
-Standards endorse teaching of evolution, but biology teachers do not always focus on evolution (Aguillard, 1999; Weld & Mcnew, 1999; Moore, 2004; Randak, 2001).
+Standards endorse teaching of evolutionary theory, but biology teachers do not always focus on evolutionary theory (Aguillard, 1999; Weld & Mcnew, 1999; Moore, 2004; Randak, 2001).
 Rutledge and Mitchell (2002) reported that even though Indiana developed state standards for the teaching of evolution that are considered as being excellent by Lerner (2000), 43% of 552 biology teachers participated in the study avoided or briefly mentioned evolution in their classroom.

-Biology teachers’ acceptance of evolutionary theory is related to how evolution is taught within the classroom (Aguillard, 1999; Eve & Dunn, 1990; Shankar & Skoog, 1993).
+It is possible to think that that certain teachers can place a special emphasis on teaching evolutionary theory even though the standards may not strongly endorse the teaching of evolutionary theory.
+For example, Kilic (2012) reported that some Turkish biology teachers cited personal desire and occupational satisfaction as reasons for their intentions to teach evolutionary theory despite the poor treatment of evolutionary theory in the national biology curriculum.
+Therefore, the teachers can be seen as a “missing link” between the scientific status of the evolutionary theory and the poor acceptance of the evolutionary theory among general public (Nehm & Schoenfeld, 2007).
+Biology teachers’ acceptance of evolutionary theory is related to how much time they spend on teaching evolutionary theory within the classroom (Aguillard, 1999; Eve & Dunn, 1990; Shankar & Skoog, 1993).
 For this reason, it is important to know what factors influence biology teachers’ acceptance of evolutionary theory.